401javafinal6-21-19/DriveBadly/README.md

 # snek
-Java 401d3 final project backup snake game for [RC car](https://github.com/401javafinal6-21-19/A-Car-You-Can-Only-Drive-Badly) controller.
+Java 401d3 final project backup [Snake Game](https://drivebadly.firebaseapp.com/) for [RC car](https://github.com/401javafinal6-21-19/A-Car-You-Can-Only-Drive-Badly) controller, hosted on Cloud Firebase.

 This part of our Java final project used HTML5 Canvas and JavaScript to build a snake game.
 It listens to Cloud Firebase Firestore to make controlling from our [Android App](https://github.com/401javafinal6-21-19/Car-Driver) possible.